wildlarva/mcdecoder/src_docs/user_templates.rst

 =============================================

-Second, you must define user-defined templates. mcdecoder uses :download:`Jinja2 <https://jinja.palletsprojects.com/>` syntax for templates.
+Second, you must define user-defined templates.
+The mcdecoder uses :download:`Jinja2 <https://jinja.palletsprojects.com/>` syntax for templates.
 See :download:`Template Designer Documentation <https://jinja.palletsprojects.com/templates/>` to understand the template syntax.

 You can use template variables in your template, such as